tbcarnahan/EMTF_BDT_PerformancePlotter/README.md

 `occupancyPlotter.py` is responsible for making occupancy plots.

 ### Resolution Plotter
-`resolutionPlotter.py` is responsible for making resolution plots.
+`resolutionPlotter.py` is responsible for making resolution plots, which are probability distributions for missing pT for a certain number of events (i.e. how precisely the trigger is estimating muon pT).
+The resolution plotter gives more information on how to scale the efficiency plots for a turn-on rate efficiency of =>90%.
 It can be called directly by:
 ```
 python3 resolutionPlotter.py <options> outputDir inputFile
 ```